 But what if you can’t cut your elevator pitch down to 30 seconds?
 It may seem like your brand is too complicated to distill down to such a short timeframe, but if you’re pitching to the right audience you shouldn’t have that problem.
 Make sure you pitch to people related to your industry or a tangential audience that will be able to interpret your offerings.

 All good pitches start with a short introduction.
 It could be as simple as stating your name and who you work for if those details apply.
 But the more personal you can make it, the more natural your elevator pitch will seem.
-Body language is also an important part of a solid introduction, as is eye contact.
+Nonverbal communication skills like body language and eye contact are also an important part of a solid introduction.
 Here are a few tips to keep in mind when introducing yourself to a new prospect.

 If possible, relate the problem back to your audience by using real-world examples.
 This will help make the problem more relevant and, hopefully, grab your audience’s attention.
 If your problem isn’t easy to explain, try using more than one example or a visual to really paint a picture for your audience.